keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/read-code-of-bevy.md

 ### Manages and caches pipeline

-As you can see, `PipelineCache` has the responsibility.
+As you can see, `PipelineCache` has the responsibility for caching pipelines to render a frame.
 `PipelineCache` caches the following things.

 - Shaders